 Recheck your Facebook privacy settings

-- On the 3rd step, review who can view your public profile ideally this should be your ‘Friends’ or ‘Only Me’.Remember your profile picture, information what you provide is always public i.e., it can be searchable by search engines.
+- On the 3rd step, review who can view your public profile ideally this should be your ‘Friends’ or ‘Only Me’.Remember your profile picture, information that you provide is always public i.e., it can be searchable by search engines.

 Activity log includes all your updates, organized by the date they happened.

-- For each of post,photo that you share on Facebook, review Audience settings for each of the post.To review default settings, use ‘Privacy Checkup’ utility
+- For each post, a photo that you share on Facebook, review Audience settings for each of the posts.To review default settings, use ‘Privacy Checkup’ utility

 - If you don’t want friends of the person who is tagged to see your photo, go to the photo and open the audience menu.
-Select Edit Privacy option and and pick right audience.
+Select the Edit Privacy option and pick the right audience.

 Deleting your Facebook account, on the other hand, kills it completely.
-On the Facebook account page, you’ll find option to delete the account.
+On the Facebook account page, you’ll find an option to delete the account.